LekoArts/gatsby-starter-minimal-blog/README.md

 This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-minimal-blog`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog).

 Have a look at the theme's README and files to see what options are available and how you can shadow the various components including Theme UI.
-Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-minimal-blog/` to shadow/override files.
+Generally speaking you will want to place your files into `@lekoarts/gatsby-theme-minimal-blog/` (in the folder root) to shadow/override files.
 The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

 ### Code Highlighting